vsheg/intermediate-ml/2c-quantile/index.typ

 where $b$ is the scale parameter and $mu$ is the mean.
 As the Laplace distribution is symmetric, the mean $Ex[Y]$ is equal to the median $QQ_(1\/2) [Y]$.

+The Laplacian distribution's heavier tails (@fig-laplacian-dist) assign higher probabilities to extreme values, making models based on it more robust to outliers.

 == Likelihood
 Assuming observations $(bold(x)^*, y^*)$ are i.i.d. and algorithm $a$ predicts the conditional mean
 $mu = Ex[Y|X=bold(x)^*] = QQ_(1\/2) [Y|X=bold(x)^*]$, the likelihood function is given by: